 Getting Around After Hours Like You Live Here

-Taxis cost three times the daytime rate after midnight, so use them strategically.
+Taxis can ask a ~20% late-night surcharge between 10 PM and 5 AM, so use them strategically.
 Night buses run limited routes but connect major districts if you learn the system.
-Walking between neighborhoods usually makes the most sense: Tokyo's safer than your hometown, well-lit everywhere, and full of discoveries you'll miss from transport windows.
+Walking between neighborhoods usually makes the most sense: Tokyo's probably safer than your hometown, well-lit everywhere, and full of discoveries you'll miss from transport windows.

 Reading the Room Like a Local